-As per local customs informing village/community leaders and elders, religious leaders and leaders of subgroups (e.g. youth groups) about the study will precede any contact with the villagers.
+As per local customs and the procedures of the DPS Ituri for introduction of any new activities in the area, informing village/community leaders and elders, religious leaders and leaders of subgroups (e.g. youth groups) about the study will precede any contact with the villagers.
 Their guidance will be sought on:

-- How to organize the study conduct and who should be involved in discussions on study conduct organization (including set up of areas where individuals can be examined in privacy); - How to inform community members about onchocerciasis and the study planned in the area; and - Suggestions from them for any other topic related to study conduct.
+- How to organize the study conduct and who should be involved in discussions on study conduct organization (including set up of areas where individuals can be examined in privacy); - How to inform community members about onchocerciasis and the two studies planned in the area; and - Suggestions from them for any other topic related to study conduct.